BlokkoS, 5 mg/ml 4 ml 5 pcs

 Contraindications

-Hypersensitivity to any of the components of the drug or to other local anesthetics of the amide type.
+Hypersensitivity to any of the components of the drug or to other amide-type local anesthetics.

 Severe arterial hypotension (cardiogenic or hypovolemic shock).

-Children under 1 year of age for all indications except intrathecal anesthesia in which the drug may be administered from birth.
+Children under 1 year of age – for all indications for use, with the exception of intrathecal anesthesia, in which the drug can be administered from birth.

-Intravenous regional anesthesia (Bier blockade) (accidental penetration of bupivacaine into the bloodstream may cause acute systemic toxic reactions).
+Intravenous regional anesthesia (Beer block) (accidental penetration of bupivacaine into the bloodstream can cause the development of acute systemic toxic reactions).

 Conditions that are contraindications to epidural or intrathecal anesthesia: